 Why invite collaborators?

-If your project repository is public (see Your first Repository on how to set up the visibility of a repository), everyone can see your repository and every Codeberg user can contribute through issues and pull requests.
+If your project repository is public (see Your First Repository on how to set up the visibility of a repository), everyone can see your repository, and every Codeberg user can contribute through issues and pull requests.
 This is contributing, but not collaborating, since you're still the only one who can directly commit changes to your repository.

-On the other hand, if your repository is private, only you, your collaborators and the members of your organization (depending on their rights, see Create and Manage an Organization) can access your repository.
+On the other hand, if your repository is private, only you, your collaborators and the members of your organization (depending on their permissions, see Create and Manage an Organization) can access your repository.
 In other words, if you want Codeberg users outside of your organization to be able to work with you on your project, you have to grant them access to your repository by adding them as collaborators.

 Add a collaborator

 To add a user to a repository as a collaborator, first go to the settings of your repository.

 Collaborators tab and search for the user you want to add, then click on